- 21 Jun 2019

 b. your conveyancer may have missed the second mortgage completely, and released all the proceeds to you, and then the buyer points it out and you are again in breach of contract – having to hand back the business overdraft amount.

-4. You must leave the property empty on completion of all rubbish and items you have not agreed with the buyer to leave.
-If you fail to, the buyer may look to claim from you for the cost of any removals.
+4 You are contracting to give vacant possession on completion.
+You must leave the property empty on completion of all items and rubbish you have not agreed with the buyer to leave.
+If you fail to.
+The buyer may look to claim from you for the cost of any removals.

 5. If you deliberately conceal known physical defects, the buyer may take court action against you for deceit.

-6. If a buyer asks you to take out legal indemnity insurance as a solution for some defect with your property, and you (i.e your lawyer) does not correctly comply with any ‘assumptions’ the insurer makes/imposes, yet you have exchanged contracts already, then the buyer may take court action against you for breach of contract.
+6. If an indemnity policy is taken out as part of the sale and you do not correctly comply with any ‘assumptions’ on the policy, yet exchange of contracts has already taken place, then the buyer may take court action against you for breach of contract.